Terms used:

 A competitor may compete in singles Events only in the championships of the Section in which that competitor's home organization is a member

-A pair or ice dance team composed of competitors having Clubs in different Sections may enter the Event of the Sectional Championships of anyone, but only one, of the Sections represented by its members.
+A pair or ice dance team composed of competitors having Clubs in different Sections may enter the Event of the Sectional Championships of either, but only one, of the Sections represented by its members.
 The chair of each Section concerned must be advised as to which championships the team will enter.

 Competitors may not enter more than one Category in the same discipline in the same championship or its qualifying event.
 The number of categories entered at non-qualifying competitions is at the discretion of the Section as specified in the competition announcement.